-The instrument is held in place with removable panel clamps that screw to the 10-32 threaded inserts on all sides of the display.
+The instrument is held in place with removable panel clamps that index into the slotted holes on all sides of the display.
 Four clamps are included with each display, but the unit can be installed using as few as two if a panel seal is not required.
+For thin panel mounting, as many as 8 clamps can be used to ensure a reliable panel seal.